gomorpheus/morpheus-docs/_build/html/_sources/administration/integrations/ansible.rst.txt

 #.
 Select Integration Type "Ansible"
 #.
 Populate the following fields:

-   * Name: Name of the Ansible Integration in {morpheus}
+   * Name: Name of the Ansible Integration in |morpheus|
    * Enabled: Enabled by default Ansible Git URL:: https or git url format of the Ansible Git repo to use
-   * Keypair: For private Git repos, a keypair must be added to {morpheus} and the public key added to the git account.
+   * Keypair: For private Git repos, a keypair must be added to |morpheus| and the public key added to the git account.
    * Playbooks Path: Path of the Playbooks relative to the Git url.
    * Roles Path: Path of the Roles relative to the Git url.
    * Group Variable Path: Path of the Group Variables relative to the Git url.